This is a complete guide to Chicken Coops.

-- Pine or Cedar Shavings – became very popular due to their pleasant aroma, excellent absorption.
+- Pine or Cedar Shavings – became very popular due to their pleasant aroma and excellent absorption.
 They are easy to clean and compostable but take a little longer to break down.
-The big disadvantage however is that it’s dusty and can irritate the respiratory system of the chickens, which can cause crop impaction.
+The big disadvantage, however, is that it’s dusty and can irritate the respiratory system of the chickens.

-- Sand – one of the best options in the charts.
+- Sand – is one of the best options in the charts.
 It’s comfortable, as easy to clean as cat litter, and won’t attract insects.
-However, it isn’t compostable and you will need to turn it over regularly to control the smelliness
+However, it isn’t compostable, and you will need to turn it over regularly to control the smelliness

 Food and Water

 Chickens need access to clean water.
 They drink about a glass a day, depending on the conditions.

 There are automatic waterers, but for small flocks, a normal waterer suffices.
 You can hang them above the floor.
 This prevents scratching and spilling over or contaminating the water.